Order: Passeriformes Family: Fringillidae Status: Breeding in Madeira

 A medium size finch with a conical medium-sized bill and broad wings.

 There are marked differences between the sexes, with the male being more brightly coloured than the female which is rather subdued in colour.
 Both have white wing bars and white, broad tail-sides.
-Male has an orangey chest with a bluish crown and greenish-brown back.
+Male has a pale orange chest with a bluish crown and greenish-brown back.
 The female has a cream chest and brownish back.

 A typical bird for picnic tables in forestry areas in Madeira where it is normally tame.
 Its flight is direct, quite quick and undulating.
 During the flight it momentarily glides with wings closed.